Windows Hello Fingerprint Not Working: The Fix Ladder

 Your PIN still works, so the laptop isn’t bricked.
 You’ve just lost the convenience.

 Set a slightly longer PIN if security feels thinner without the fingerprint, and consider a USB security key for higher-stakes logins.
-If you’ve forgotten the PIN itself, our forgotten laptop password recovery guide covers the supported reset paths.
+If you’ve forgotten the PIN itself, the forgotten laptop password recovery guide covers the supported reset paths.

 #Bottom Line